 - You’ve maintained an ODR below 1%

 Once you’re in Tier II-Plus, Amazon will only hold the number of unresolved transaction disputes.
-Ahhh, good news!
+While this is great news, there are still some details you need to keep in mind.

-If you head to Reddit or Quora, you’ll see countless sellers asking others when they can expect to receive their payouts.
+Even if you have a good understanding of your reserve tier, you may still have questions about why there’s a reserve on your account.
+If you head to Reddit or Quora, you’ll see countless sellers asking when they can expect to receive their payouts.

-Here’s an example you might be all too familiar with…
+Here’s an example you might be familiar with.
+Spoiler Diecast says:

 “I’ve been selling on Amazon for almost six months and have had success so far — and my account is in good health.
 I’ve had hardly any returns or cancellations and I always ship on time.
 However, it’s taking forever to get paid.
 My total balance is $3,517 but my available funds are only $275.
 It’s been like this for days.
 Is this discrepancy normal?
 It’s really frustrating to have my money just sitting there limiting me from buying more inventory.”